 Singles vs Albums – The Dilemma

 Most music consumption outlets are now focused on singles.
 Spotify, Apple Music, Pandora, playlists, commercial radio, etc. The singles vs albums debate continues.
-Should rock bands focus on releasing stand alone singles like many pop artists, or should they take the traditional route and release albums?
+Should artists focus on releasing stand alone singles, or should they take the traditional route and release albums?

 Simple Answer: Both.

-Yet even after their stand alone singles have become hits, pop artists are still releasing albums.
+Even after stand alone singles have become hits, pop artists are still releasing albums.
 Today, record labels don’t have the expectation to sell millions of albums or singles.
-Rather, the expectation is to sell millions of album “equivalents”.
-Since that’s what the new Billboard 200 measures.
+Rather, the expectation is to sell millions of album “equivalents” – since that’s what the new Billboard 200 chart measures.
 It no longer measures the album format, and is a blend of everything.
 “Music consumption” is the buzz term that labels now use instead of sales.
 Therefore, putting things into terms of “album equivalents” gives the industry a way to easily calculate how much money was made.

 10 digital tracks = 1 album equivalent (or about $9.99 gross)